 There are a number of accommodation options available for your 2 days in Tallinn.

 My favorite place to stay is near the old town as there are many bars and restaurants to walk to in the evening.
 I would suggest searching hotels, hostels, and AirBnB before making your decision.

 Checking multiple platforms and booking in advance is the best way to get a good deal in my view.

-Here are a list of a few accommodation options in Tallinn
+Here is a list of a few accommodation options in Tallinn

 Air BnB can be an excellent option for finding accommodation options in Tallinn

-Options range from studio apartments in the centre of the city/town/village to chalet-style cabins nestled in the woods.
+Options range from studio apartments in the center of the city/town/village to chalet-style cabins nestled in the woods.

 Tallinn Travel Tips